UNIVERSAL-IT-SYSTEMS/windows-on-fridges/content/webservices/azure.md

 To host our web services on Azure you will need five main components that will be referred to as:

-  1.Web-app  (a UI to call the robot to a room)
+  1.Web-app  (a UI to call the robot to a room), which will be created in the [web-app wiki](http://ms-iot.github.io/windows-on-fridges/webservices/webapp/)

   2.Mobile Services (SQL server and database to store requests)